hcrest/bno080-nucleo-demo/README.md

 The code runs on an ST Nucleo evaluation board combined with the BNO shield board by Hillcrest.
-This shield incorporates the BNO080 SensorHub, enabling SH-2 SensorHub functionality for the demo system.
+This shield incorporates the BNO080 sensor hub, enabling SH-2 functionality for the demo system.

 ## Requirements